vbKenobi/vbKenobi/README.md

-- 👋 Hi, I’m Venkat Bollapragada, a 4th year computer science major at UCLA
+- 👋 Hey, I'm Venkat - a SWE at MSFT
-- 👀 I’m interested in Artificial Intelligence, Machine learning, and Math!
+- I'm interested in Operating Systems, Theoretical Computer Science, ML Theory, and programming languages
-- 🌱 Part of ACM AI, teaching ML and AI concepts to other undergrads, UPE (CS Honors Society)
-- 💞️ I’m looking to collaborate on Machine learning and Artificial intelligecne projects, and also learn more about software engineering as a whole.
 - 📫 The best way to reach me is through email: venkatyb@g.ucla.edu

 <!---